Dell partners get access to VMware licenses as new partner program launches

 The infrastructure giant launched its revamped 2021 Dell Technologies Partner Program on Wednesday in the US.
 One of the major highlights in the new program is providing Dell Titanium and Platinum tiered partners the ability to transact VMware licensing directly through the program with an aligned based rebate.

-Locally, Dell's ANZ channel chief Shant Shomoglian told CRN that the changes were all about predictability for partners when working across the US$92 billion tech giant's broad product portfolio.
+Locally, Dell's ANZ channel chief Shant Soghomonian told CRN that the changes were all about predictability for partners when working across the US$92 billion tech giant's broad product portfolio.

 "What partners can expect from the Dell Technologies FY22 Partner Program is consistency in the program, with small changes that focus on developing new opportunities for partners, growth and profitability for their business," he said.

-In an interview with CRN US, Dell's global channel chief Rola Dagher told said the new VMware sales option erases many of the restrictions previously in place for partners wanting to sell VMware through Dell.
+In an interview with CRN US, Dell's global channel chief Rola Dagher said the new VMware sales option erases many of the restrictions previously in place for partners wanting to sell VMware through Dell.

 “Previously, it was kind of restricted, especially in some areas.
 So this will give our partners the simple way of transacting and expanding on the portfolio," she said.